-Key metrics in Histopathology
+Key Lab matrix in Histopathology lab

-To control the turnaround time for histopathology operations, we try to take the specimen early.
-This is because if the transport to the lab is delayed, then the specimen comes delayed to the lab, delaying the following processes.
+To control the lab TAT for histopathology operations, we try to take the specimen early.
+This is because if the transport to the histopath lab is delayed, then the specimen comes delayed to the lab, delaying the following processes.
 The time taken for pathologists to sign out the reports is also a vital variable.
-So yes, we do consider time (TAT) as a necessary metric.
+So yes, we do consider time (TAT) as a necessary Lab matrix in Histopathology testing.

-It doesn’t matter how early in the morning you send the samples – if you want to reduce the turnaround time for the histopathology lab you need to process the samples at least twice a day.
+It doesn’t matter how early in the morning you send the samples – if you want to reduce the turnaround time for the histopathology testing lab you need to process the samples at least twice a day.

-How to avoid histopathology errors?
+How to avoid errors in histopathology?

 Mainly we have difficulty when:-

 - They have handwritten forms.